-The film tells the story of Judah Ben-Hur, a wealthy Jew from occupied Judea, whose boyhood friend Messala betrays him.
+The film tells the story of Judah Ben-Hur, a wealthy Jew from Roman occupied Judea, whose boyhood friend Messala betrays him.
 As Messala grows up, he becomes a Roman centurion and he grows to despise the Jews.
 He blames an accident that happens to the local magistrate on Judah Ben-Hur and his family.
 The magistrate then sells Judah into slavery, condemning him to work on a galley ship while his mother and sister are imprisoned in Rome.
 In a tale that mirrors the Biblical story of Joseph, Ben-Hur gradually rises from enslavement.
 He saves the life of his galley head when the ship is attacked by pirates.
 Judah and the galley head are cast adrift at sea, but hey are saved by a Roman ship and, as a result of his good deeds, Ben-Hur is adopted as the son of his Roman shipmaster.
 Back in Rome, he becomes a celebrated athlete.
-He is famously races against Messala, his boyhood nemesis, and Judah defeats his chariot.
+He famously races against Messala, his boyhood nemesis, and Judah wins in the ene.
 In the original silent film, Messala does not die (he is killed in the 1959 version).

 The novel by Lew Wallace remained at the top of the U.S. bestseller charts for years until it was unseated by the release of Margaret Mitchell’s Gone With The Wind.
 Interestingly enough, William Wyler directed several scenes as an assistant for this silent version of Ben-Hur.
 He later directed the Academy Award winning 1959 remake of Ben-Hur, a film which broke many records after winning 11 Academy Awards.